tuftsdev/cs120-sfomchenko/notuber/README.md

 # Project Title
-Lab10
+Lab12

 ## Required Qestions

 ### Identify what aspects of the work have been correctly implemented and what have not.

-* All aspects of the projects are implemented.
+* The base requirement is implemented.
+I implemented Beyond point 1 and Beyond point 5.

 ### Identify anyone with whom you have collaborated or discussed the lab.